justinticktock/overwrite-author-name/readme.txt

 == Frequently Asked Questions ==

-= Once I save I can't edit the post? =
+= Once I publish my post I can't edit it? =

 The standard wordpress capabilities define if you can edit a post/page once you have posted.
 This plugin, if active, will overwrite the author name, to re-edit the post/page users will need the 'edit_others_posts' or 'edit_others_pages' wordpress capability respectively.